Abdifatah-Ali/Getting-started-with-PHP/README.md

 # Getting-started-with-PHP
-In this Repo, I will store all PHP with MySQL chapters/assignments course from my college.
+In this Repo, I will store all PHP with MySQL chapters/assignments course from my school.